sjoshuam/word_choice_communities/README.md

 + TODO: Make the api query speed limiter more sophisticated
 + TODO: formulate safety code to guarantee directory structure
 + TODO: clean up EVAL03
++ TODO: fix EVAL04 to use a dictionary instead of a list

 ## SOURCES